trisfaizal/Marketing-Site/_case_studies/netflix.md

 ### Translations

-To support their global audience, Netflix needs their websites translated into over 20 languages.
-With CloudCannon, the marketing team updates content in English, this content is sent to the their translation team to translate the text which is loaded back into CloudCannon and served on the live website.
+To support their global audience, Netflix translates their websites into several languages.
+The marketing team updates content in English, this content is sent to the their translation team, which is then loaded into CloudCannon Internationalisation and served on the live website.

 ![Creative services](/images/case-studies/netflix/translate.png){: .screenshot }